 1974: Chris Evert wins her first Wimbledon title beating Olga Morzova 6-0, 6-4.

-1975: Pink Floyd, Captain Beefheart, Steve Miller and Roy Harper appear at The Knebworth Festival near Stevenage, Herts.
-On the same day, Keith Richards is arrested by the highway patrol in Arkansas on charges of reckless driving and possessing an offensive weapon, a seven-inch hunting knife.
-On the same day, the Cape Verde Islands gain independence after 500 years of Portuguese rule and Arthur Ashe becomes the first African American to win Wimbledon, beating Jimmy Connors 6-1, 6-1, 5-7, 6-4.
+1975: America’s Arthur Ashe beats Jimmy Connors 6-1, 6-1, 5-7, 6-4 to win the men’s singles title at Wimbledon.
+On the same day, Pink Floyd, Captain Beefheart, Steve Miller and Roy Harper appeared at The Knebworth Festival near Stevenage.
+On the same day, Rolling Stones guitarist Keith Richards is arrested by the highway patrol in Arkansas on charges of reckless driving and possessing an offensive weapon, a seven-inch hunting knife.

 1977: The Pakistani army, led by Gen Mohammad Zia ul-Haq, seizes power.

-1978: The pressing of Some Girls, the new album by The Rolling Stones was haltedafter complaints from celebrities including Lucille Ball who were featured in mock advertisements on the sleeve.
+1978: The pressing of Some Girls, the new album by The Rolling Stones is halted after complaints from celebrities including Lucille Ball who were featured in mock advertisements on the sleeve.

 1980: Bjorn Borg beats John McEnroe 1-6, 7-5, 6-3, 6-7, 8-6 for his fifth straight Wimbledon crown.